Class struggle: John Stuart Mill

-Adam Smith was not the only classical liberal political economist concerned with class conflict.
-In his Considerations on Representative Government, John Stuart Mill observed the complete marginalisation of workmen's voices in Parliament, rhetorically asking whether its members ever empathise with the position of workmen, instead of siding entirely with their masters, on issues such as the right to go on strike.
-Later in the book, he argues that an important function of truly representative government is to provide a relatively equal balance of power between workmen and masters, in order to prevent threats to the good of the whole of society.
+Like Adam Smith, John Stuart Mill was a liberal political economist concerned with class conflict.
+In his Considerations on Representative Government, he notes the complete marginalisation of workmen's voices in Parliament, rhetorically asking whether its members ever empathise with the position of workmen, instead of siding entirely with their masters, on issues such as the right to go on strike.
+Later in the book, he argues that an important function of representative government is to provide a relatively equal balance of power between workmen and masters, in order to prevent threats to the good of the whole of society.

-During Mill's discussion of the merits of progressive taxation in his essay Utilitarianism, he notes as an aside the power of the rich as independent of state support:People feel obliged to argue that the State does more for the rich than for the poor, as a justification for its taking more [in taxation] from them: though this is in reality not true, for the rich would be far better able to protect themselves, in the absence of law or government, than the poor, and indeed would probably be successful in converting the poor into their slaves.

 Max Weber

-Max Weber (1864–1920) agreed with the fundamental ideas of Karl Marx about the economy causing class conflict, but claimed that class conflict can also stem from prestige and power.
-Weber argued that classes come from the different property locations.
-Different locations can largely affect one's class by their education and the people they associate with.
-He also stated that prestige results in different status groupings.
-This prestige is based upon the social status of one's parents.
-Prestige is an attributed value and many times cannot be changed.
-Weber stated that power differences led to the formation of political parties.
-Weber disagreed with Marx about the formation of classes.
-While Marx believed that groups are similar due to their economic status, Weber argued that classes are largely formed by social status.
-Weber did not believe that communities are formed by economic standing, but by similar social prestige.
-Weber did recognize that there is a relationship between social status, social prestige and classes.
+While Max Weber accepted the Marxian notion of classes in conflict due to stratification, he did not reduce it to a binary struggle between the bourgeoisie and proletariat.
+Instead, Weber claimed that society contained multiple strata, stemming from differences in property ownership, political power, and social standing.
+His multiclass approach to social stratification went beyond economic factors to also include differences in status and prestige.

 Charles Comte and Charles Dunoyer

-Charles Comte and Charles Dunoyer argued that class struggle came from factions that managed to gain control of the state power.
-The ruling class are the groups that seize the power of the state to carry out their political agenda, the ruled are then taxed and regulated by the state for the benefit of the ruling classes.
-Through taxation, state power, subsidies, tax codes, laws, and privileges the state creates class conflict by giving preferential treatment to some at the expense of others by force.
+Charles Comte and Charles Dunoyer believed that class struggle was engendered by factions that managed to gain control of the state apparatus.
+The ruling classes are the groups that seize the power of the state to carry out their political agenda; the ruled are then taxed and regulated by the state for the benefit of the ruling classes.
+Through taxation, subsidies, tax codes, laws, and privileges, the state creates class conflict by giving preferential treatment to some at the expense of others.
 In the free market, by contrast, exchanges are not carried out by force but by the non-aggression principle of cooperation in a win-win scenario.